ironcore-dev/metal-operator/docs/concepts/bmcversion.md

 `BMCVersion` upgrades BMC firmware for one `BMC`.

-It is the BMC counterpart of `BIOSVersion`, with additional multi-server maintenance gating because one BMC can manage multiple hosts.
+It applies BMC firmware upgrades with multi-server maintenance gating because one BMC can manage multiple hosts.

 ## What It Does